Yu-Gi-Oh! 5D's season 2

 The second season of Yu-Gi-Oh!
 5D's (with the title Earthbound Immortals for the English dub) runs from episodes 27 to 64.
 The story revolves around the battle between the united Signers, and the evil Dark Signers.
 The season uses two pieces of theme music; the opening theme is 'LAST TRAIN -Atarashii Asa-' (LAST TRAIN -新しい朝-) by knotlamp, whilst the ending theme is 'Cross-game' by Alice Nine.

+The official Yu-Gi-Oh!
+YouTube channel and multiple DVDs combine the previous season and this season into one 64 episode season.